The river experience

 To get there by river alight at North Greenwich pier

-Glide above the Thames in the Emirates Air Line, an easy way to get from the Greenwich Peninsula to the Royal Docks with extensive views over London.
+Glide above the Thames in the IFS Cloud Cable Car, an easy way to get from the Greenwich Peninsula to the Royal Docks with extensive views over London.
 The cable car trip takes six minutes.
 The cars, which accommodate 10 people, arrive every 30 seconds.
 You can use your Oyster card.

 River by night